Australian Outback Travel Tips

 Even in daylight hours drive with your headlights on.
 This will make it easier for oncoming traffic to see you.
 Travel between dawn and dusk to avoid collisions with wildlife.
 Outback animals are either nocturnal or are more active in the cooler times when the sun is low.

 Some land is privately owned or leased and Aboriginal sites may require permission prior to entering.
 Alcohol can be restricted or forbidden in some remote communities.
-Travelling on unsealed roads is prohibited in a motorhome.
+Remember, travelling on unsealed roads is prohibited in a motorhome.